rltillett/bch-709/troubleshooting.md

-# Time to troubleshoot the lesson from Tuesday
+# Time to troubleshoot the lesson from week 8
 ## Statement of the problem
 When we were attempting to complete the Data Carpentry Variant Calling workflow lesson, we ran into a few problems.